SynergyKit/synergykit-sdk-ios/DOCUMENTATION.md

 ```

 ### Activating user
 By default, user is not activated.
-This mean, that you can use this state to validate user e-mail address by sending him activation link.
+This means that you can use this state to validate user e-mail address by sending him activation link.

 To activate user, send an email with this activation link /v2/users/activation/[ACTIVATION_HASH].
 You can provide parameter callback with url address where you want to redirect user after activation.